gurkanctn/NEF2PNG/README.md

 ## 1) IrfanView to do the conversion
 ## 2) more than one core to get a better performance than simply using Irfanview

+This implementation runs on Windows, but the main idea should be able to run on Linux, try changing the main Conversion commands to their Linux applicable version.